-While the media can be really focused on money and status and achievement, in the end we all know that what really makes something impressive is empathy, connection and love.
+While the media can be really focused on money and status and achievement, in the end we all know that what really makes something impressive is their capacity for empathy, connection, forgiveness and love.
 People pulling together is always more meaningful than a solitary achievement.
-The story about the sacrificing parent is always more poignant than the tale of actual victory.
+The story about the sacrifices of parenting are generally more poignant than any tale of personal victory.

-For too many young children today sports is looked at like career training, when its most valuable contribution to society is that it teaches teamwork.
+Despite what we claim to value, a great deal of young children are taught to approach sports more like career training, when its most valuable contribution to each player and to society is that it teaches teamwork.
 It clearly demonstrates the value of chaining human capacity together to accomplish something bigger than any individual could achieve.
 In this way it is a beautiful metaphor for living.

-The truth is, you don’t want enlightenment as much as you think you do.
+The truth is, we don’t want enlightenment as much as we think we do.
 It’s pretty boring.
-It’s hard to feel something when you feel everything.
-And you can’t even share an experience because you are both the experience and the experiencer.
-You’re you and everyone else.
-In oneness there’s no one to hang out with.
-So we use our infinite power to create duality and opposition and drama and bingo!
-We’re interested in this drama called life.
-Nowhere is this opportunity exemplified more than in most sports.
+It’s hard to feel something when we feel everything.
+And then we can’t even share an experience because we are both the experience and the experiencer.
+In Oneness we are ourselves and everyone else.
+In Oneness there’s no one to hang out with.
+Hence the strange dilemma of life.

-Despite being disappointed for 50 straight years, Toronto hockey fans still line up to buy tickets filled with excitement.
+Despite being disappointed for 50 straight years, Toronto hockey fans still line up to buy tickets and every year they are filled with equal excitement.
 What else would enlightenment look like other than a group of people being thrilled to participate in something they can almost be guaranteed will end in an agonizing drama?

 Every league in the world is filled with people happy to sign up for likely failure.
 So if we can do that with a sport, why’s it so hard with our life?

 The truth is, we just want a little bit of enlightenment.
 Just enough to take the pain away–we think.
 But then someone explains that to get rid of the pain we must accept the pain.
 We must become one with our pain.
 At that point it’s not an obstacle, it’s an experience and we can survive those, easy.
 It’s what every losing sports fan has to do every time they lose.